rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 ykman piv certificates export f9 f9-intermediate.pem
 ```

-We expect these files to be shared for further verification through the
+Add these files to the [team DB]:
-[Project members DB].
-To bring these files to `team`, you must:

-* create a new folder under `team/hardware-keys`
+* Create a directory under [team/hardware-keys] named after your YubiKey's serial number.
-* add to it any `attestation-9*.pem` files related to the PIV slots you set up
+* Add the `attestation-9*.pem` files for the PIV slots you configured.
-* add to it the `f9-intermediate.pem` attestation file for your YubiKey
+* Add the YubiKey's `f9-intermediate.pem` attestation file.
-* link these files with your member information under `team/people/<your-user>.toml`
+* Link to these files from `team/people/<your-user>.toml`.

-Preferably, name each folder you create at `team/hardware-keys` after your YubiKey
-serial number.
-Check the [TOML schema] for additional details.
+See the [TOML schema] for details.

 ## FAQ